 NEW YORK, NY.- 303 Gallery

-is presenting its second solo exhibition of new work by Kim Gordon.
+is presenting their seventh exhibition of new paintings by Tim Gardner.